 Venice is the perfect place to find everything luxurious.
 With its historic charm and luxurious flare hidden inside its walls, there’s so much to do and spend for the luxurious traveler.

-Staying in areas that allow for quick access to shopping like Merceria streets, which has all the high-end boutiques, is a must for anyone trying to get Venetian souvenirs that will be used daily and last a long time.
+Staying in areas that allow for quick access to shopping like Merceria streets, which has all the high-end boutiques.
+It is a must for anyone trying to get Venetian souvenirs that will be used daily and last a long time.

 So, I have gathered a couple of hotels that perfectly make you feel like Italian royalty while exploring this remarkable city.